OmengU/quap/documentation/documentation.typ

 });
 ```
 ]
 It first checks whether or not there already is a correct Option.
-Afterward, it checks if the ID of the current Option is not the ID of the Option that is marked correct and if the current Option is marked as not correct in the State.
+Afterward, it checks if the ID of the current Option is not the ID of the Option that is marked correct and if the current Option is marked as not correct in the state.
 Finally, it checks the type of the Question.
 Said type is also provided to the Component with a Context.
 If all of these conditions are true, an error message is displayed.
-Otherwise, the State is updated.
+Otherwise, the state is updated.
 The Component containing all Options also contains Alerts for when an Option is empty and for the situation where there are not the required 2-6 Options.
-The Options from the Context State are then combined with the Question data to make an #acr("API") call to the server to save the changes to the Questions/Options.
+The Options from the Context state are then combined with the Question data to make an #acr("API") call to the server to save the changes to the Questions/Options.
 == Access Control with password
-Another must-goal required the addition of functionality, which allows the tutor to restrict certain Actions from being executed without verification.
-This is necessary since the application is run locally and accessible through the tutor's #acr("IP") address.
-Without verification, it would be possible for a student to access the page on their own device and modify data without the tutor's consent.
-The solution that was implemented for this problem is a verification system using a password.
-This means that the tutor is not required to provide any login data like a username and an Email-address to use the application.
+Another must-goal required adding functionality, which allows the tutor to restrict specific actions from being executed without verification, which is necessary since the application is run locally and accessible through the tutor's #acr("IP") address.
+Without verification, it would be possible for a student to access the page on their personal device and modify data without the tutor's consent.
+The solution for this problem is a verification system using a password.
+This means the tutor is not required to provide login data like a username and an email address to use the application.
 === Backend
-In the Backend, the password is stored similarly to the Quiz data.
-This means that it is stored in a hashed form in the same database as the rest of the application data.
-This is done in order to reduce complexity.
-A password Model was also created containing an ID that is automatically set to "1" since there can only ever be one password and a string for the password hash.
+In the Backend, the password is stored similarly to the Quiz data, which means it is stored in a hashed form in the same database as the rest of the application data.
+Doing so reduces complexity.
+A password Model was also created containing an ID set to "1" automatically since there can only be one password and a string for the password hash.

-This Model is then used in a dedicated authentication Controller, which provides endpoints for checking if a password is set, registering a password, verification of an entered password, and changing the password set.
+This Model is then used in a dedicated authentication Controller, which provides endpoints for checking if a password is set, registering a password, verifying an entered password, and changing the password set.
 The following shows the verification endpoint:
 #code-snippet(caption: "Verify Password endpoint")[
 ```cs
  [HttpPost("verify")]